 Ryssby Church, outside of Longmont in Boulder County, Colorado was built in 1882 by Swedish immigrants.
 The building was not used between 1914 and 1924.
 A dedicated committee from First Lutheran Church, the descendant congregation of the Ryssby and Elim churches, maintains the church, organizes events, and funds continuous improvement projects.
 The church hosts weddings, church picnics, an annual Midsummer service, and Christmas candlelight services in early December.

 The church's restored altar

 Backstory and Context

 In 1862, Sven J. Johnson, an agent for the White Star Line, along with Bengt Johnson, Aaron Peterson, Sven Magni, Peter Johnson, Lars J. Johnson and Samuel Gummeson, set off from their homeland in Ryssby, Sweden, to come to America seeking free land under the Homestead Act.
-In the first years, Sven's home, the only framed hous, was the community center and served as a church.
-In 1875, a school house was built and the services moved there.
+In the first years, Sven's home, the only framed house, was the community center and served as a church.
+In 1875, a schoolhouse was built and the services moved there.